MrSaighnal/GSR-Google-Slides-RAT/README.md

    ![slide](https://github.com/MrSaighnal/GSR-Google-Slides-RAT/assets/47419260/81c27b11-4de0-488c-b4d9-0fce3902deb8)
 5. **Share the Google document with the new created service account**
    ![share](https://github.com/MrSaighnal/GSR-Google-Slides-RAT/assets/47419260/f9456977-ec50-484c-8fc0-4e78d40a71c7)
-6. **Paste the content of the credentials JSON file and the document ID (retrieved from URI) in the modules/config.py and the agent.py file**
+6. **Paste the content of the credentials JSON file and the document ID (retrieved from URI) in the `server/modules/config.py` and the `agent/agent.py` file**
 7. **Create a table in the first slide formed by 3 columns and 10 rows**
     ![image](https://github.com/MrSaighnal/GSR-Google-Slides-RAT/assets/47419260/2e39b080-632f-4317-b992-c5fce27a456b)
-8. **Weaponize your agent.py file, and deliver it to the target** You can use multiple way to obtain the partial or full weaponization, the easiest way is to use pyinstaller by using the following command
+8. **Weaponize your agent.py file, and deliver it to the target** You can use multiple way to obtain the partial or full weaponization, the easiest way is to use pyinstaller by using the following command<p>
     ```
     pyinstaller --noconfirm --onefile --windowed  "C:/Users/Admin/Documents/Progetti/GSC - Google Slides Rat/agent/agent.py"
     ```